National Maritime Museum in Amsterdam

 |Children age up to 4, Museum card, iAmsterdam City Card, ICOM, Friends Fleet, Rembrandt Association Members:||free|

-You must keep your ticket to enter different parts of the museum.
+You must keep your ticket to enter different parts of the maritime museum in Amsterdam.

 The museum restaurant “Stalpaert” and the museum shop “Het Pakhuis” are accessible to everybody during the museum opening hours, without an admission fee.